We may earn money or products from the companies mentioned in this post. Merci!

 Johnnys Blues Wild Maine Mussels.
 You should remember that name.

 I can make a meal out of a bowl – or two – of mussels.
 Forget the restaurant entrée.
 I’ll take two servings of what is considered an appetizer.

 On a recent trip to Baltimore, I enjoyed the best bowl of steamed mussels I’ve had in years served in an establishment best associated with burgers, nachos, and spicy chicken wings – a sports bar.

 This particular restaurant lists the menu offering as “Classic Mussels” but according to the description, the dish is easily identified as prepared à la Marinière.

 According to the Oxford Dictionary: Moules marinière (also Moules à la marinière) are mussels served in their shells and cooked in a wine and shallots sauce.

 It did not have anything to do with the garlic infused white wine cream sauce.
-One might argue that there are as many ways of preparing it as there are cooks.
+One might argue that there are as many ways of preparing this seafood dish as there are cooks.

-Both cream sauces are perfect for dipping baguette.
+Both cream sauces and wine broths infused with little chunks of tomatoes are perfect for dipping baguette.
 Sopping up the sauce is a must.

 One sauce was strictly white wine and cream based, well seasoned and good enough to eat by the soup spoonful.
 The other included little bits of tomato.